Skip to content

 • Never follow your anonymous creator accounts from personal accounts, or vice versa

-• Be aware that Instagram and TikTok suggest accounts based on contacts, location data, and device proximity — ensure creator accounts cannot be suggested to people in your personal life
+• Instagram and TikTok suggest accounts based on shared contacts, location data, and device proximity, so ensure your creator account cannot be suggested to anyone in your personal life

 Content Security